 - Low latency, global cloud access to every major CSP leveraging our own private Tier-1 IP network

 - White glove design by professionals who support your team every step of the way

 - Fast, scalable, error-free deployment enabled by automation platforms for logistics and equipment configuration

 - Full or co-management options for customers to maintain optimal network control

 - Edge-to-everywhere management using AIOps and automation for proactive fault remediation

-- An insights portal giving full visibility of all managed elements, access services, ticketing events, and our performance plus optional ITSM integration
+- AI-driven customer-focused monitoring and management portal that works cross-vendor and cross-platform for all managed elements, access services, ticketing events, and performance, plus optional ITSM integration

 - Always-on support from our network operations center

 - Direct symmetrical connections to our Tier-1 IP global network